lalbabusah/Movie-Recommendation-System/README.md

 In this project, generate Movie Recommendation System using Collaborative Filtering.
 Specifically, this report will be targeted to stakeholders interested in generate Movie Recommendation System.

-## Data Acquisition
-Downloaded data from the IBM Cloud object for data analysis.

-## Data Wrangling
-Used Python Libraries(Pandas, NumPy) on Jupyter notebook platform for data cleaning and preprocessing.

-## Data Exploration
-Used Python libraries(seaborn) for data visualisation and analysis.

-## Model Development
-Used Collaborative Filtering for Movie Recommendation System.